 What do bundle period and invoice period mean?

 - The bundle period starts when you get a new bundle, and ends when your bundle expires.
-It could start on the 6th of the month and end on the 5th of the following month, for example.
-The next bundle period starts immediately after that.
+Your bundles are the data, calling minutes and Viking Advantage you get each month.

 - The invoice period is when we calculate your usage, and it does not run parallel to the bundle period.
 There are 4 fixed invoice periods: